atenfyr/UAssetAPI/docs/src/guide/basic.md

 ![](./img/basic1.png)
 ![](./img/basic2.png)
 ![](./img/basic2_1.png)
+(Make sure that "Do not use top-level statements" is left unchecked.)

-Once we have entered Visual Studio, we must add a new reference to our UAssetAPI.dll file.
+Once we have entered Visual Studio, we must add a new reference to UAssetAPI.
+See one of the two sections below, depending on whether you would prefer to download a pre-built stable copy of UAssetAPI from NuGet or instead build your own copy of UAssetAPI (often needed to get the latest changes).

+#### Use NuGet build
+In Visual Studio, navigate to Tools -> NuGet Package Manager -> Package Manager Console.
+In the console window that appears, enter `NuGet\Install-Package UAssetAPI`.
+Continue on to the "Using UAssetAPI with Unreal Assets" section.

+#### Use local build

+First, build a copy of UAssetAPI from source by following the [Build Instructions](./build.md) guide.

+Now, we must add a new reference to our UAssetAPI.dll file.
 This can be done by right-clicking under "References," clicking "Add Reference," clicking "Browse" in the bottom right of the Reference Manager window, browsing to your UAssetAPI.dll file on disk, and clicking "OK".

 ![](./img/basic3.png)
 ![](./img/basic4.png)